betamore/fewd/slides/unit4.md

 background-image: url(../assets/css-property-value.png)

 ???

-* properties indicate the aspects of the element to be changed (color, font, border, etc.)
+* Properties indicate the aspects of the element to be changed (color, font, border, etc.).
-* values specify the settings to use for the chosen property
+* Values specify the settings to use for the chosen property.

 ---
 class: center, middle